naveenrajm7/naveenrajm7.github.io/_posts/2018-08-22-caesar-cipher.md

 >disclaimer : this content is provided for reference and knowledge purpose only, any other use of this material will be with your own risk

-Caesar cipher , also referred by the names additive cipher or shift cipher is a simplest monoalphabetic cipher.
+Caesar cipher , also referred by the names additive cipher or shift cipher is a simplest mono alphabetic cipher.
 In this technique alphabets are converted to number (from 0 to 25 or 1 to  26) to be able to apply mathematical operations on the text.
 A single secret key is used between the sender and receiver (**K**). the encryption algorithm adds the key to the plaintext character(**P**), the decryption algorithm subtracts the key from cipher text character(**C**).

 ### Algorithm